Ford FE engine: 427

-Two different 427 blocks were produced, the top oiler and side oiler.
-The top oiler version was the earlier and delivered oil to the cam and valvetrain first and the crank second.
-The side oiler, introduced in 1965, sent oil to the crank first and the cam and valvetrain second.
+Two different 427 blocks were produced, the initial 1963 top oiler and starting in 1965 a side oiler.
+The top oiler delivered oil to the cam and valvetrain first and the crank second; the side oiler sent oil to the crank first and the cam and valvetrain second.
 This was similar to the oiling design from the earlier Y-block.
-The engine was available with low-rise, medium-rise, or high-rise heads, and either single or double four-barrel carburetors on an aluminum manifold matched to each head design.
+The engine was available with low-rise, medium-rise, or high-rise manifolds, and either single or double four-barrel carburetors on an aluminum intake.
 Ford never released an official power rating.

-The side-oiler powered Ford GT40 MkIIs to a 1-2-3 finish in the 1966 24 Hours of Le Mans, and the winner's podium in 1967.
+The side-oiler-powered Ford GT40 MkIIs to a 1-2-3 finish in the 1966 24 Hours of Le Mans, and the winner's podium in 1967.

-The 427 remains a popular engine among Ford enthusiasts.